eromatiya/the-glorious-dotfiles/README.md

 ### Rofi Application Menu is too small/big!

-The rofi is configured to work zin a `1366x768` resolution laptop so it will not work out of the box in a monitor with a larger/smaller resolution.
+The rofi is configured to work in a `1366x768` resolution laptop so it will not work out of the box in a monitor with a larger/smaller resolution.
 To fix that:

 1. Open `awesome/configuration/rofi/appmenu/rofi.rasi`
 2. In the `window {}` block, change the `height` and `width`.